Due: May 26, 2023

 We are asking authors of papers and pictorials to prepare a pre-recorded video of their presentation.
 By using pre-recorded videos, we can minimize potential tech-related issues, ensure correct captioning, and provide a seamless transition between talks.

-- Record your video using MP4, MKV, or AVI file formats.
+- Record your video using the MP4 file format.

-- The video length is five (5) minutes for all papers and pictorials.
+- The video length is at most ten (10) minutes for all papers and pictorials.

 - Generate a subtitles file using the SRT format.
 Do not encode subtitles into the video.
 You will upload the subtitles as a separate file.
 This is important for accessibility.

-- Submit your video and caption files to PCS.
+- Submit your presentation video and caption files to PCS.

 You can find detailed presentation information below.

 Record Your Video

 We recommend a full-screen presentation format for your content (slides, demos, etc.) with a picture-in-picture speaker view.
 Still, you are welcome to explore alternative formats that are engaging and allow the audience to see the speaker and the content.
 We suggest using a high-quality microphone and record with a minimally-distracting background for the best quality.
 “Busy” slides with patterns or small images can show compression artifacts when streaming.

 The length of your presentation video must be at most 10 minutes.